Skip to main content

 Is it safe to compress photos with sensitive content?

 Yes.
-Each image is held in temp memory only for the duration of the request, then unlinked.
+Each image is held in temporary per-request storage only for the duration of the request, then unlinked.
 No image is written to permanent storage, none is logged, and none is used to train any model.
 The codec runs server-side in an isolated container; the entire codebase is open source for verification.

 How is this different from TinyPNG or Squoosh?